andrewferlitsch/Gap/docs/specs/vision_spec.md

 **Usage**

 This method will load into memory a preprocessed machine learning ready data from an HDF5 file specified by the parameter name.
 The method will load the HDF5 by the filename `<name>.h5`.
-If dir is None, then it will look for the file where the current value for dir is defined (either locally or reset by the dir property).
-Otherwise, it will look for the file under the directory specified by the dir parameter.
+If `dir` is `None`, then it will look for the file where the current value for dir is defined (either locally or reset by the dir property).
+Otherwise, it will look for the file under the directory specified by the `dir` parameter.

 Once loaded, the `Image` object will have the same characteristics as when the `Image` object was created.